Keeping Children Safe in Education Knowledge Check

 Costs

-If your setting subscribes to safeguarding network then the knowledge check costs just 99p+VAT per person.
-The Designated Safeguarding Lead can agree access for staff through the ‘Your Setting‘ page.
+If your setting subscribes to Safeguarding Network then the knowledge check costs just 99p+VAT per person.
+The designated safeguarding lead can agree access for staff through the ‘Your Setting‘ page.
 Membership starts from just £99+VAT a term for the whole setting and includes our Keeping Children Safe in Education audit tool, together with regular in-house training packs for your staff on Keeping Children Safe in Education topics, providing a robust and systematic approach to meet the requirements of the guidance in line with the Ofsted framework.
 Click here to find out more or join.

-If your school does not subscribe to safeguarding network the knowledge check costs £10+VAT per user.
+If your school does not subscribe to Safeguarding Network the knowledge check costs £10+VAT per user.
 For access, you can visit our course booking page and view the eLearning section.

 Termly subscription